 The commission wars are over and the retail investor is one of the few parties who can claim a total win.
 While brokers can make plenty of money in other ways from various services (or selling order flow), those who invest with a buy-and-hold mentality will reap benefits in the long term as money that used to go to commissions and fees will now compound like the rest of their capital.
+That leads us to the best online brokers for index funds, a type of stock market fund or bond index fund.

 For most investors with long time horizons, index funds are the way to go.
 An index fund might not be a glamorous or exciting investment, but if you aren’t digging deep into the guts of the market and economy every night, you likely won’t become an elite stock picker.
 Especially not over a multidecade period.
 Index funds are both low-cost and liquid, making them ideal for all kinds of portfolios.